CUBRID/cubrid-manual/en/sql/partition.rst

     FROM olympic2
     WHERE YEAR(opening_date) != 2008;

-In versions older than CUBRID 9.0, partition pruning was performed during query compilation stage.
-Starting with CUBRID 9.0, partition pruning is performed during the query execution stage.
-Executing partition pruning during query execution allows CUBRID to apply this optimization on much more complex queries.
-However, pruning information is not displayed in query plans anymore (since query planning happens before query execution and this information is not available at that time).
+.. note:: In versions older than CUBRID 9.0, partition pruning was performed during query compilation stage.
+Starting with CUBRID 9.0, partition pruning is performed during the query execution stage, because executing partition pruning during query execution allows CUBRID to apply this optimization on much more complex queries.
+However, pruning information is not displayed in query planning stage anymore, since query planning happens before query execution and this information is not available at that time.

 Users can also access partitions directly (independent of the partitioned table) either by using the table name assigned by CUBRID to a partition or by using the *table PARTITION (name)* clause: